The varnish is the final step for painting. It protects acrylic painting for years from all negative factors and make it just even more beautiful.

 Nowadays, varnishes contain Ultra Violet Light Stabilizers that disperse UV radiation before it hits the surface of a painting.
 Varnish prevents fading and yellowing of the paint.

 The protective properties of the varnish are also useful for transportation.
-If your paintings are for sale or participate in exhibitions, varnish will protect them from light eventual damages.
+If your paintings are for sale or participate in exhibitions, the varnish will protect them from light eventual damage.

 3 – Cleaning